-Working with a virtual volunteer doesn't have to be scary!
-Here are a few tips to help you collaborate effectively and build a relationship with your Catchafire volunteer:
+Working with a virtual Volunteer doesn't have to be scary!
+Read below for a few tips to help you collaborate effectively and build a relationship with your Catchafire Volunteer.

 Tip: Always send a meeting agenda at least 24 hours in advance - it will help you stay on track and use your meeting time most effectively!

 Utilize video conferencing and screen sharing to build rapport.

 Face-to-face communication can help you bond with your Volunteer, establish trust, and communicate more clearly.
 Many video conferencing tools also allow you to share your screen, which can help you present information or give feedback on a visual deliverable.

 Use shared folders and documents to organization information and give feedback.

 Emailing documents back and forth can get messy, fast.
 Instead, use shared folders that allow you to organize information and track changes on any written documents.
 To start, send your Volunteer a folder with background information they'll need to begin work on your project.

 Suggested free software: Google Drive, Dropbox, Notion